tel: +48 888 99 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Possible danger arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
-It's also worth noting that small elements of these products can hinder the diagnostic process when they are in the body.
+• Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
+Additionally, small elements of these magnets have the potential to hinder the diagnostic process after entering the body.

 Dust and powder from neodymium magnets are flammable.